 "That's how you survive the trauma.
 Not by knowing it'll be alright, but by having no other choice.
 I don't have the luxury of breaking down right now.
 Not when innocent lives are at stake."

-In the Justice League episode The Clash, we get an interesting hero on hero example.
+- In the Justice League episode "The Clash", we get an interesting hero on hero example.
 Captain Marvel, a relatively new and inexperienced hero, is trying to stop Superman from destroying a device.
 Superman believes that it's dangerous, Captain Marvel wants to get someone to verify what it is before they do anything.
 A fight ensues and it becomes clear that, while the two are pretty even in terms of power, Superman has the edge in experience and fights far more aggressively.
 Yet no matter how badly Superman hammers away at Cap or how often he kicks him while he's down, Captain Marvel just keeps getting back up to place himself between Superman and the device.
 Eventually, Superman is able to win by holding Cap in place so that he's depowered by his own magic lighting, but it turns out Superman should have listened to Cap in the first place.
 Though Lex was counting on this to happen.